clirdlf/ndsa.org/about/leadership.md

     </div>
 </div>

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Courtney Mumma</h3>
-        <p>Courtney C. Mumma (1st Term, 2020-2022), is a an archivist and a librarian.
+        <p>Courtney C. Mumma (1st term, 2020-2022), is a an archivist and a librarian.
 She is the Deputy Director of the Texas Digital Library consortium, a collective of university libraries working towards open, sustainable, and secure digital heritage
             and scholarly communications.
 She has over a decade of experience in open source software development and maintenance, infrastructure support and digital preservation good practice and education.</p>
     </div>
     <div class="col-sm-2">